Solutions Journalism Self-assessment & Goal-setting Tool

 Phase 1: Few, if any, news outlet staffers understand the key elements of solutions journalism and their value.

-Phase 2: At least a quarter of the news outlet’s staff understand the value of solutions journalism and how to write project-length stories that include all four of its key elements.
+Phase 2: At least a quarter of the news outlet’s staff understand the value of solutions journalism and how to write stories that include all four of its key elements.

 Phase